-The data used in the following empirical analysis was mainly drawn from key documents and interviews with key stakeholders, at both the city regional (Guangzhou) and local (Nansha) scales.
-Our documentary analysis regarding the spatial, functional and governance arrangements of Nansha included a review of 1) master plans and strategic plans, 2) economic and social development documentation and statistics, 3) government reports and policies, 4) local yearbooks and profile from the local chronicles office, and 5) media reports.
-To corroborate the findings from this documentary review a total of 25 semi-structured interviews were conducted, with people from different organisations who were responsible for, or had been involved in, the planning/implementation/regulation associated with the formation and growth of Nansha.
-These included governmental officials from both city regional and local agencies; public planners and consultants who had participated in the city regional and local planning schemes; academics from Guangzhou with expertise on urban planning and economic development; and state-owned enterprises, large-scale private enterprises, major development companies who had witnessed the growth of Nansha.
-The key gatekeepers were academic experts in Guangzhou and governmental officials in Nansha, who helped to develop links with other participants through a “snowballing” process.
-Recognising the limitations of any one source the following account is based on a triangulation of multiple sources to provide a narrative account of how Nansha has developed as an edge urban area within a Guangzhou’s emerging polycentric structure.
+The data used in the following empirical analysis were mainly drawn from key documents and interviews with key stakeholders at both the city-regional (Guangzhou) and local (Nansha) scales.
+Our documentary analysis regarding the spatial, functional and governance arrangements of Nansha included a review of (1) master plans and strategic plans, (2) economic and social development documentation and statistics, (3) government reports and policies, (4) local yearbooks and profiles from the local chronicles office, and (5) media reports.
+To corroborate the findings from this documentary review a total of 25 semi-structured interviews were conducted, with people from different organizations who were responsible for, or had been involved in, the planning/implementation/regulation associated with the formation and growth of Nansha.
+These included governmental officials from both city-regional and local agencies; public planners and consultants who had participated in the city regional and local planning schemes; academics from Guangzhou with expertise in urban planning and economic development; and state-owned enterprises, large-scale private enterprises, major development companies who had witnessed the growth of Nansha.
+The key gatekeepers were academic experts in Guangzhou and governmental officials in Nansha, who helped to develop links with other participants through a ‘snowballing’ process.
+Recognizing the limitations of any one source the following account is based on a triangulation of multiple sources to provide a narrative account of how Nansha has developed as an edge urban area within Guangzhou’s emerging polycentric structure.

-The making of an edge urban area: The case of Nansha
+<H1>The making of an edge urban area: the case of Nansha</H1>

-Guangzhou mega city region was chosen as the empirical context for this study because the most recent application of its spatial development strategy seeks to proactively create a functional polycentric structure characterised by balanced development.
-The functional interdependencies of the sub-centres and the horizontal linkages between the core city and the sub-centres have been highlighted as policy priorities.
-The reason for choosing Nansha is because it has been recognised, and consciously developed, as part of the polycentric spatial structure for the Guangzhou city region in, at least, the last two rounds of Guangzhou’s spatial planning activities, although Nansha’s strategic role has changed.
-In 2000, Nansha was identified as the core area for Guangzhou’s southward spatial and industrial extension, with its major role to accommodate the expanding and relocating industries from the central city.
-In 2010, Nansha was designated as one of the six sub-centres within Guangzhou city region, and its development focus changed to becoming more comprehensive and benefiting from a holistic set of city functions.
-A more recent, a draft version of Guangzhou Master Plan (2017-2035) has once again raised the regional importance of Nansha, identifying it as the key sub-centre within Guangzhou city region and the principle gateway for the Guangdong-Hong Kong-Macao Greater Bay Area (GBA) (People’s Government of Guangdong Province, 2018).
+Guangzhou mega city region was chosen as the empirical context for this study because the most recent application of its spatial development strategy seeks to proactively create a functional polycentric structure characterized by balanced development.
+The functional interdependencies of the subcentres and the horizontal linkages between the core city and the subcentres have been highlighted as policy priorities.
+The reason for choosing Nansha is that it has been recognized, and consciously developed, as part of the polycentric spatial structure for the Guangzhou city region in at least the last two rounds of Guangzhou’s spatial planning activities, although its strategic role has changed.
+In 2000, Nansha was identified as the core area for Guangzhou’s southward spatial and industrial extension, its major role being to accommodate the expanding and relocating industries from the central city.
+In 2010 Nansha was designated as one of the six subcentres within Guangzhou city region, and its development focus changed to becoming more comprehensive and benefiting from a holistic set of city functions.
+A more recent draft version of the Guangzhou Master Plan (2017–2035) has once again raised the regional importance of Nansha, identifying it as the key subcentre within the city region and the principal gateway for the Guangdong–Hong Kong–Macao Greater Bay Area (GBA) (People’s Government of Guangdong Province, 2018).

-Spatial features
+<H2>Spatial features</H2>